All Episodes

 None of it is addressed in any Obamacare proposal.

-All they're talking, and and they're they're addressing things like the uninsured for compassion, claiming they're gonna lower costs when nobody believes that's gonna happen.
+All they're talking, and they're addressing things like the uninsured for compassion, claiming they're going to lower costs, but nobody believes that's going to happen.

 But their very act of passing this is going to retard the improvements you talk about.

-It's gonna penalize and punish research and development uh in drugs.
+It's going to penalize and punish research and development in drugs.

 Exactly.

-So I hope he does address the qualitative issues as well as the hundred and twenty-four people and and the poor souls that die each that he indicated is is dying each day from uh the lack of health care.
+So I hope he does address the qualitative issues as well as the 124 people and the poor souls that die each, that he indicated is dying each day from the lack of health care.

-It's a very tough thing to prove one where the lack of insurance.
+It's a very tough thing to prove one way or another.

 There's nobody dying because they don't have insurance, not in this country.

-But the butt the the problem here, and I'm I'm I'm not sweeping your point off the table, but Obama's proposal is not about qualitative health care.
+But the problem here, and I'm not sweeping your point off the table, but Obama's proposal is not about qualitative health care.

 It's not about health care.